Hassan-Hassnain/InfoSharing/README.md

 4- Add all properties of this file in [GoogleService-info-plist]  if exist

+5- add schemes url in info

-4- Integrating Google Sign-In into your iOS app
+6- Integrating Google Sign-In into your iOS app